tungnhs2014/Linux-Programming-2025-DevLinux/04-IPC-Signal/Exercise-1/README.md

 **ANSWERS:**
 - If no handler is registered, the default behavior of the operating system when receiving a **SIGINT** signal is to **terminate the program immediately**.
-- If the handler is set to SIG_IGN, the progrsam will completely ignore the SIGINT signal and continue running normally when `Ctrl+C` is pressed, making it impossible to stop the program using the usual shortcut.
+- If the handler is set to SIG_IGN, the program will completely ignore the SIGINT signal and continue running normally when `Ctrl+C` is pressed, making it impossible to stop the program using the usual shortcut.

 ---